Directory bookmarks with Zsh

 }

 Okay.
-This is some black Zsh wizardry.
+This is black Zsh wizardry.
 Feel free to skip the explanation.
-This is a bit complex because we want to substitute the most specific bookmark, hence the need to sort bookmarks by their target lengths.
+It is complex because we want to substitute the most specific bookmark, hence the need to sort bookmarks by target path length.

-In ❶, the associative array $links is created by iterating on each symbolic link ($link) in the $MARKPATH directory.
-The goal is to map a target directory with the matching bookmark name.
-However, we need to iterate on this map from the longest to the shortest key.
+In ❶, we build the associative array $links by iterating over each symbolic link ($link) in $MARKPATH.
+The goal is to map a target directory to its bookmark name.
+But we need to iterate from the longest to the shortest key.
 To achieve that, we prepend each key with its length.

 Remember, ${link:A} is the absolute path with symbolic links resolved. ${#link:A} is the length of this path.
-We concatenate the length of the target directory with the target directory name and use $'\0' as a separator because this is the only safe character for this purpose.
-The result is mapped to the bookmark name.
+We concatenate the length with the directory name, using $'\0' as a separator because it is the only safe character for this purpose.
+The result maps to the bookmark name.

-The second loop is an iteration on the keys of the associative array $links (thanks to the use of the k parameter flag in ${(k)links}).
+The second loop iterates over the keys of $links (using the k parameter flag in ${(k)links}).
 These keys are turned into an array (@ parameter flag) and sorted numerically in descending order (On parameter flag).
-Since the keys are directory names prefixed by their lengths, the first match will be the longest one.
+Since the keys are directory names prefixed by their lengths, the first match is the longest one.

-When either the file name matches exactly the directory name or is somewhere deeper, we create the reply which is an array whose first member is the bookmark name and the second member is the untranslated part of the file name.
+When the filename matches the directory name exactly or is somewhere deeper, we build the reply: an array whose first element is the bookmark name and the second is the untranslated part of the filename.

 Easy typing#

 Typing ~[@ is cumbersome.
-Hopefully, Zsh line editor can be extended with additional bindings.
-The following snippet will substitute @@ (if typed without a pause) by ~[@:
+Fortunately, the Zsh line editor supports custom bindings.
+The following snippet substitutes @@ (if typed without a pause) with ~[@:

 vbe-insert-bookmark() {